datum-cloud/.github/CLA.md

 ## 8. Notification

-You agree to notify Datum Technology, Inc. of any facts or circumstances of which you become aware that would make these representations inaccurate in any respect.
+You agree to notify Datum of any facts or circumstances of which you become aware that would make these representations inaccurate in any respect.